-Diversity and Inclusion Policy
+Diversity Policy

-The Company believes that diversity and inclusion is an important attribute of a well-functioning Board and an efficient team of executive officers.
-The Company believes that creating a diverse and inclusive culture, based on its Golden Rule culture, with treating people the way we want to be treated, with dignity and respect, is foundational.
+The Company believes that diversity is an important attribute of a well-functioning Board and an efficient team of executive officers.
+The Company believes that creating a diverse culture, based on its Golden Rule culture, with treating people the way we want to be treated, with dignity and respect, is foundational.
 We believe in a great work environment that allows everyone to reach their full potential.
-The Company encourages diversity and inclusion within the Company, including in its Board and senior management.
+The Company's objective is to encourage diversity and inclusion within the Company, including in its Board and senior management, and to not discriminate on the basis of gender or on any other basis.

 The Company has long had anti-discrimination policies in place, an Employee Bill of Rights, and Ten Guiding Principles which emphasize that all personnel will be treated with dignity and respect.
 The Board makes Director nomination decisions and the Chief Executive Officer and the Executive Chairman make executive officer appointment decisions based on merit.
-This belief and practice also results in the recruitment and/or promotion of women into leadership positions.
+Historically, this belief and practice has also resulted in the recruitment and/or promotion of women into leadership positions.

-The Company recognizes the importance of gender diversity in leadership to executing on the Company's strategy.
-This belief forms an important part of the focus of management in the appointment and recruitment of officers and the Board in the search and selection of nominee directors.
+The Company recognizes that gender diversity is a significant aspect of diversity and believes leadership from women is critical to executing on the Company's strategy, and this belief forms an important part of the focus of management in the appointment and recruitment of officers and the Board in the search and selection of nominee directors.
 While the Company remains committed to selecting the best person to fulfil business and director roles, it should be recognized that the Company's business is in the automotive parts industry, which currently has a gender makeup for operational roles which may be different than many industries or society at large and the promotion of women into certain key operational executive positions may only occur over time.

-Notwithstanding that challenge, the Board believes that diversity (including, but not limited to, gender) and inclusion is important to ensure that the profiles of Directors and members of the Company's executive management provide the necessary range of perspectives, experience and expertise required to achieve effective stewardship and management.
+Notwithstanding that challenge, the Board believes that diversity (including, but not limited to, gender) is important to ensure that the profiles of Directors and members of the Company's executive management provide the necessary range of perspectives, experience and expertise required to achieve effective stewardship and management.
+In 2015, the Company adopted a Diversity Policy for the Board of Directors and Executive Officers (the "Diversity Policy") to put increased focus on ensuring diversity exists within its cultural foundation.

 In an increasingly complex global marketplace, the ability to draw on a wide range of viewpoints, backgrounds, skills, and experience is critical to the Company's success.
 The Company's global growth plans assume cultural nimbleness and, competitively, the Company needs to continue to develop a brand and environment that appeals to the breadth of talent that will help the Company be successful.
+Diversity and inclusion are integral to making business personal inside the Company.